Updated: Feb 25

-As a transport arrived to take away our four new friends, I was able to collect the record as evidence, storing it in a large evidence bag, and present my findings to the Task Force members who had arrived with the transport.
-While the suspects were taken to HQ for processing and questioning, I was sent to Niragawa University to have my evidence analyzed.
+As a transport arrived to take away our four new friends, I was able to collect the record as evidence, storing it in a large evidence bag and presenting my findings to the Task Force members who had arrived with the transport.
+While the suspects were delivered to HQ for processing and questioning, I was sent to Niragawa University to have my evidence analyzed.

-Those Onu-Matoran got those records for a reason, but it was unclear as to what.
-Chemical analysis showed nothing unusual in its contents, it was processed Protodermis with grooves etched in like every other of its kind.
-It was when one of the analysts noticed the grooves were made to be played backwards as well as forwards did we have something.
-When popped into a player and played in reverse, the odd masking on the vocals became coherent!
-They were numbers, coordinates to a meeting place as well as a time, no doubt for a contraband trade-off.
+Those Onu-Matoran got those records for a reason, but it was unclear as to why.
+Chemical analysis showed nothing unusual in its contents: it was processed Protodermis with grooves etched in like every other of its kind.
+It was only when one of the analysts noticed the grooves were made to be played backwards as well as forwards did we have something.
+When we popped it into a player and ran the record in reverse, the odd masking on the vocals became coherent!
+They were numbers - coordinates to a meeting place as well as a time, no doubt for a contraband trade-off.

 The coordinates were traced to a location in Po-Metru called Stone's End, a barren lot of sand settled by Rahi and not much else.
-Most illicit dealings did not use such a site for transactions lest a Troller Worm decides to eat you and your illegal goods.
-It was the last place people would look, making a risky but great place for a deal if you were brave or greedy enough.
+Most illicit dealings didn't risk using the place for transactions, lest a Troller Worm decide to eat you and your illegal goods.
+It was the last place people would look, making a precarious but useful place for a deal if you were brave or greedy enough.

-A small team comprised of Me, Jaller, Voran, and Lihu were assigned to head to Stone's End and apprehend the other half of the deal.
+A small team comprised of myself, Jaller, Voran, and Lihu were assigned to head to Stone's End and apprehend the other half of the deal.
 The hope was the Matoran handing off the goods hadn't heard the gossip about an arrest at a Le-Metru club and would still be at the drop zone.
-We carried light, no Task Force transport to send us, no large tools.
+We traveled light - no Task Force transport to send us, no large tools.

-We rode a train to the Assembler's Village and walked the rest of the way, the winds doing the job of covering our tracks in the sand.
-We waited till nightfall when the handoff would take place, thankfully we had found a mid-sized rock formation to hide out in so it wasn't too much trouble to wait it out.
+We rode a train to the Assembler's Village and walked the rest of the way, the winds doing the work of covering our tracks in the sand.
+We waited till nightfall when the handoff would take place; thankfully, we had found a mid-sized rock formation to hide out in, so it wasn't too much trouble to wait it out.
 About a few hours past midnight, two Po-Matoran had walked to the spot, wheeling with them an Archives stasis tube containing a Fikou Nui.
-I recognized them in the dim moonlight, Rahi Tamers with less than credible dealings by the name of Zirax and Trax, who we knew for years were handing off Rahi for illegal cage fights but were too good at covering their tracks to have substantial evidence.
+I recognized them in the dim moonlight: Rahi tamers with less-than-credible dealings by the name of Zirax and Trax, who we knew had been handing off Rahi for illegal cage fights for years now, but were too good at covering their dealings to have substantial evidence.

-True to their dubious ethics, they carried Lathprod crossbows, whereas other tamers carried shock weapons, this would prove an advantage for them as we only had our shock batons, but we also had the element of surprise.
-I signalled to the others that I'd go out ahead of them, as one Matoran would be less likely to be spotted.
-I would attempt to knock them unconscious before they even realized we were here, the others would spring out should that go awry.
+True to their dubious ethics, they carried lathprod crossbows, whereas other tamers carried shock weapons - this would prove an advantage for them, since we only had our shock batons, but we had the element of surprise.
+I signaled to the others that I'd go out ahead of them, as one Matoran would be less likely to be spotted than four.
+I would attempt to knock them unconscious before they even realized we were here, and the others would spring out should that go awry.

-The two tamers were arguing if their cohorts received the coordinates, or if they had been caught.
+The two tamers were arguing about whether their cohorts received the coordinates, or if they had been caught.
 So busy in their debate they were, facing where they expected their allies to show up, I was able to knock Trax out before Zirax realized why his colleague didn't answer him.
-Unfortunately for me, it took him quicker to realize that cry of anguish was not in disgust, but from being zapped by the Ta-Matoran standing over the slumped over Po-Matoran.
-Zirax let off a bolt from his Lathprod, signalling the rest of my team to spread out.
-When he saw that there not enough bolts in the built-in clip for his weapon for all of us, he dropped his bow in surrender and was promptly cuffed.
-Soon thereafter, a transport was called in to detain the tamers, and bring the Fikou Nui as a new exhibit for the Archives, where it'd be better served for study than for sport.
+Unfortunately for me, it took him less time to realize that cry of anguish was not in disgust, but from being zapped by the Ta-Matoran standing over his slumped body.
+Zirax let off a bolt from his lathprod, signalling the rest of my team to spread out.
+When he saw that there not enough bolts in the built-in weapon clip for all of us, he dropped his bow in surrender and was promptly cuffed.
+We called in a transport to detain the tamers, and bring the Fikou Nui to the Archives as a new exhibit, where it'd be better served for study than for sport.
 After that, we were brought back to HQ, and I was brought in here to dictate my debrief to be written down.
-It's late, and I'd like to try to sleep before the suns come up, you got all you needed?
+It's late, and I'd like to try to sleep before the suns come up - you got all you needed?

 Data Pad Recording

 [The following recording has been transcribed by Demak upon being received from Paravhiki.
-This is to be given as evidence against the Tarakava Syndicate when "My [Paravhiki's] past doesn't hold so much weight that it calls the evidence into question."
-Recording begins as soon as Paravhiki enters his home to find a Ga-Matoran in his chair.]
+This is to be presented as evidence against the Tarakava Syndicate at such a time as "my [Paravhiki's] past doesn't hold so much weight that it calls the evidence into question".
+Recording begins as soon as Paravhiki enters his home to find a Ga-Matoran sitting in his chair.]

 Paravhiki: "How'd you get into my house?"